 3. The Bahamas

-Here, you can explore uninhabited islands, go swimming with pigs at Big Major Cay, or visit the Thunderball Grotto made famous by the James Bond movie Thunderball.
+For a more remote and natural experience, head to the Exumas.
+You can explore uninhabited islands, check out the swimming pigs at Big Major Cay, or visit the Thunderball Grotto made famous by the James Bond movie Thunderball.

-See Related: Hidden Gems in the Caribbean Sea (You Can’t Miss)
+See Related: Hidden Gems in the Caribbean Sea

 4. St. Lucia

-For a more remote and natural experience, take a hike to one of the many hidden beaches along the coast and get lost in the beauty of St. Lucia!
+Famous beaches include Reduit Beach, Anse Chastanet Beach, and Sugar Beach.
+For a more remote and natural experience, hike to one of the many hidden beaches along the coast.

 5. Antigua and Barbuda